Nigerian court rejects challenge to Jonathan win

-ABUJA A Nigerian court rejected a challenge to President Goodluck Jonathan's victory in an April election, scuppering demands by the main opposition party for a recount in several areas of the country.
+ABUJA A Nigerian court rejected a challenge to President Goodluck Jonathan's victory in an April election and rejected demands by the main opposition party for a recount in several areas of the country.

 Jonathan was declared winner of the April 16 election with 59 percent of the vote.
 But his nearest rival, former military ruler Muhammadu Buhari, who polled 32 percent, refused to accept the outcome.